wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/86551553-8fb40180-bf02-11ea-88f3-8b070e22aec6.png"><img width="1314" alt="map-freedom-ride" src="https://user-images.githubusercontent.com/300046/86551553-8fb40180-bf02-11ea-88f3-8b070e22aec6.png"></a>

-The ride stopped on May 14 in Anniston, Alabama when the bus was burnt by segregationists.

 The Woolworth lunch counter in downtown Greensboro, NC is now a <a target="_blank" href="https://www.sitinmovement.org/">museum</a>.

+The ride stopped on May 14 in Anniston, Alabama where the bus was burnt by segregationists.

 <a name="ME"></a>